 For the past 18 months or so, I have been trying to make more conscious decisions in relation to sustainable living.
 One of the biggest changes I have made is changing the fashion habits I have had for most of my life.

 I never realised just how much fast fashion affects the planet, until I watched a documentary called Fashion’s Dirty Secrets by Stacey Dooley.
 Fashion is the third highest pollutant in the world, after coal and oil.
 It is higher than transportation, fracking and beef.
-Like Stacey, I had no idea this was the case at all, and since then I’ve found out more eye-opening facts such as:
+I had no idea this was the case at all, and since then I’ve found out more eye-opening facts such as:

 The fast fashion industry emits 1.2 billion tons of CO2 equivalent per year.
 This is about 5% of global emissions.
 That’s more than the emissions created by air travel and international shipping.
 (Source: 7billionfor7seas)